 The Park City Learning Center is one place in town that offers adult education classes to prepare for the GED.
 Judy Tukuafu, the center's director of community education, said they now have the new materials and information about preparing for and registering for the test.

 "It's not a requirement to go through an adult education program in order to take the test, but I do encourage people to prepare.
-It is a difficult new exam that requires more depth of knowledge," she said.
-"The new exam is more a reflection of the current high school curriculum with somewhat more writing."

 For example, she said, in the past, the test required multiplication of fractions, but now it may ask test-takers to read an example and figure out what it is that they need to multiply instead.
 The test will ask more to interpret what something means rather than just knowing and memorizing facts.